 Academic Support and Access Center, Mary Graydon Center 243

-- There are two adaptive technology rooms on the 2nd and 3rd floors.
-In order to gain access to these rooms you will need to be added to the access list by the Assistive Technology Specialist Kamran Rasul.
+There are two adaptive technology rooms on the 2nd and 3rd floors.
+In order to gain access to these rooms you will need to be added to the access list by the Assistive Technology Specialist.
 Once you are added to this list you can gain access by surrendering your ID card at the Information Desk.

-- The AT room on the 3rd floor also includes a CCTV and a Mac with Dragon Naturally Speaking.
+The AT room on the 3rd floor also includes a CCTV and Dragon Naturally Speaking.

 Anderson Computing Complex

-- Contact the Anderson Computing Complex staff or Kamran Rasul, ASAC, Assistive Technology Specialist for assistance.
+Contact the Anderson Computing Complex staff or the Assistive Technology Specialist in the ASAC for assistance.

 Career Center, Butler Pavilion, Room 5th Floor